kailashjoshi/JniOSXTemplate/README.md

 # JniOSXTemplate
 JNI Template project for MAC OSX.
-All it does is print hello world from Java and C++.
+All it does is print hello world from Java and C++. :computer::computer:
 ##Prerequisites (Step 1)
 Following items must be installed in your system before building the project

 1. JDK
 2. MAVEN